richabanker/kubernetes/README.md

 This [Kubernetes repo](https://github.com/kubernetes/kubernetes) has a Gemini generated code review bot.

 The bot uses the Gemini LLM to generate code reviews for pull requests.

+Hope this helps you get started with Kubernetes.